-1 According to this Report, the 'rule of law' should be interpreted as "a principle of governance in which all persons, institutions and entities, public and private, including the State Itself, are accountable to laws that are publicly promulgated, equally enforced and independently adjudicated, and which are consistent with international human rights norms and standards.
+EIRA interprets 'rule of law' as "a principle of governance in which all persons, institutions and entities, public and private, including the State itself, are accountable to laws that are publicly promulgated, equally enforced and independently adjudicated, and which are consistent with international human rights norms and standards.
 It requires, as well, measures to ensure adherence to the principles of supremacy of law, equality before the law, accountability to the law, fairness in the application of law, separation of powers, participation in decision-making, legal certainty, avoidance of arbitrariness and procedural and legal transparency."
-United Nations, Report of the Secretary-General, The rule of law and transitional justice in conflict and post-conflict societies (2004), UN Member States reoffirmed their commitment to uphold "rule of law" in the United Nations, Declaration of the High-level Meeting of the UN General Assembly on the Rule of Law at the National and International Levels, A/RES/67/1 (30 November 2012).
+United Nations, Report of the Secretary-General, The rule of law and transitional justice in conflict and post-conflict societies (2004), UN Member States reaffirmed their commitment to uphold "rule of law" in the United Nations, Declaration of the High-level Meeting of the UN General Assembly on the Rule of Law at the National and International Levels, A/RES/67/1 (30 November 2012).